Aer Lingus Visa vs AA Executive

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), AA Executive comes out ahead at ~$1,005 even at a higher $595 annual fee vs $95.
-AA Executive sits in American Airlines AAdvantage; Aer Lingus Visa sits in Avios (Aer Lingus).
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Aer Lingus Visa comes out ahead at ~$1,155 at a lower $95 annual fee vs $595.
+Aer Lingus Visa sits in Avios (Aer Lingus); AA Executive sits in American Airlines AAdvantage.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Chase